cingh-jasdeep/popular-movies/README.md

 - allow users to view and play trailers (either in the youtube app or a web browser)
 - allow users to read reviews of a selected movie
 - allow users to mark a movie as a favorite in the details view by tapping a button (star)
-- make use of Android Architecture Components (Room, LiveData, ViewModel and Lifecycle) to create a robust an efficient application
+- make use of Android Architecture Components (Room, LiveData, ViewModel and Lifecycle) to create a robust and efficient application
 - create a database using Room to store the names and ids of the user's favorite movies (and optionally, the rest of the information needed to display their favorites collection while offline)
 - modify the existing sorting criteria for the main view to include an additional pivot to show their favorites collection
 - build a fully featured application that looks and feels natural on the latest Android operating system